scalecube/gatling-tcp-extensions/doc/Usage.md

 ### Delimiters
 Tcp is stream based protocol so need to distinguish messages one from each other.
 Now three types of delimiters is supported:
-1)  lengthBased(length: Int) - length based delimiter - the length of each message is prepended to message, and has size length in bytes
+1. lengthBased(length: Int) - length based delimiter - the length of each message is prepended to message, and has size length in bytes.
-2) delimiterBased(delimiters : String, strip : Boolean) - messages delimit by delimeters in the end of message.
+2. delimiterBased(delimiters : String, strip : Boolean) - messages delimit by delimeters in the end of message.
-3) protobufVarint - prepend protobuf varint length to the message
+3. protobufVarint - prepend protobuf varint length to the message.

 ##Example